-Carbon capture and storage (CCS) is a technology that can capture at least 90% of the carbon dioxide (CO_2) emissions produced from the use of fossil fuels in electricity generation and industrial processes, preventing the CO_2 from entering the atmosphere.
+Carbon Capture and Storage (CCS) is a technology that can capture at least 90% of the carbon dioxide (CO2) emissions produced from the use of fossil fuels in electricity generation and industrial processes, preventing the CO2 from entering the atmosphere.

-The CCS chain consists of three parts; capturing the carbon dioxide, transporting the CO_2 and securely storing the carbon dioxide emissions underground, in depleted oil and gas fields or deep saline aquifer formations.
+The CCS chain consists of three parts; capturing the CO_2 , transporting it, and then securely storing the CO_2 underground, in depleted oil and gas fields or deep saline aquifer formations.